How to Pray – The ACTS Prayer Method and 4 Steps to Powerful Prayers

 As I mentioned, this prayer method is based on the acronym ACTS.
 It stands for:

-In the ACTS Prayer Method, we start off with the act of adoration and of praising God.
+In the ACTS method of prayer, we start off with the act of adoration and of praising God.
 We want to tell God how much we love Him and worship Him.
 There are many different ways to offer God praise.

 Praise Him for His Holiness